Change is Coming to Oakland Park

-One change that is currently on the table and being addressed by the City is the future location of the Ethel M. Gordon Library.
+One change that is currently on the table and being addressed by the City is the future location of the Ethel M. Gordon Library, the Oakland Park library.
 There are 4 proposed locations currently being considered :

 - Keeping the library where it is at

 However, while there are 4 proposed locations for the library, it appears that there are two main choices toward which most Oakland Parkers are leaning : keeping it at the current location or moving it to the Collins Community Center, the future Central Park location.

 At the latest City commission meeting on August 7th Tom Hardy, president of the Friends of the Oakland Park library and resident of Oakland Park for over 45 years, posited that most residents wanted the library to remain where it was.
 He noted that, although on short notice, he was able to compile a petition of 192 people that believed the library should stay where it was.

 Hardy stated that given more time the Friends of the Library would be happy to complete a more thorough survey of the current users of the library, 3242 in total, and present the results to the commission.

 Hardy’s sentiment was shared by Irene Walters, and Paul Sullivan, both residents of Oakland Park for over 40 years.
 Sullivan said that the current library could be torn down and new one built right on the same spot.